nishadil/extmime/README.md

 # Nishadil\Extmime
-PHP package for converting file MIME Type to extension and vice versa.
+The "Nishadil\Extmime" PHP package offers a convenient solution for developers seeking to effortlessly convert between file MIME types and extensions within their projects.
+By leveraging this package, developers can seamlessly map MIME types to file extensions and vice versa, simplifying file handling tasks.

 ## How to install
-You can clone this git repo. or can install using composer
+You can clone this git repo. or can install using composer To integrate "Nishadil\Extmime" into your project, simply clone this git repo or use Composer with the following command:
 ```bash
 composer require nishadil/extmime
 ```